eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/device-factory/json.md

 ## Parser paths

-The JSON parser accepts key names for objects and integers for arrays.
+The JSON data can be mapped using key names for fields in objects and integer indexes for arrays.
 They can be combined as a path string.

 The parsed value keep their JSON type: strings numbers and booleans can be stored as is in the resource.